Jessica McNamee: Personal life

-McNamee was born in Sydney.
-She is the sister of actress Penny McNamee and they have two more sisters and a brother.
-Her niece is the actress Teagan Croft.
+McNamee is the sister of actress Penny McNamee, along with two more sisters and a brother.
+Her niece is actress Teagan Croft.
 Her cousin Daniel McNamee is in the band Art Vs Science.
 In April 2019, she married Patrick Caruso, a property developer.

 In February 2010, McNamee became an ambassador for The Fred Hollows Foundation; the foundation focuses on treating and preventing blindness and other vision problems.
-McNamee represents The Foundation's 'Miracle Club', encouraging supporters to make monthly contributions that will restore sight to people in countries where The Foundation works.
+McNamee represents the foundation's 'Miracle Club', encouraging supporters to make monthly contributions that will restore sight to people in countries where the foundation works.